iyulab/DollarSignEngine/README.md

 # DollarSignEngine

-Dynamically evaluate and interpolate C# expressions at runtime with ease, leveraging a powerful script execution engine.
+Dynamically evaluate and interpolate C# expressions at runtime with ease, leveraging a powerful expression evaluation engine.

 ## Introduction

 The DollarSignEngine is a robust C# library designed to simplify the process of dynamically evaluating and interpolating expressions at runtime.
-Ideal for applications requiring on-the-fly script execution, it offers developers the flexibility to inject variables and execute complex C# expressions seamlessly.
+Ideal for applications requiring on-the-fly evaluation of string templates, it offers developers the flexibility to inject variables and execute complex C# expressions with the same syntax as C# string interpolation.

 ## Guiding Principles